 - How do I select specific content as part of a course import?

-Incorporating the IU Fall 2020 Template
+Incorporating the IU Template

 Things to do after you import course content

 There are a couple of things you want to do every semester when you import content from a previous course: check for broken links, and check for any typed-in dates that need to be changed by hand.
+You may also need to combine course sections.

 Use the Canvas link-checker to automatically check for broken links.
 The link checker is in the course Settings.
 Look for the button labeled Validate Links in Content on the right side of the page (or at the bottom of the page, if your screen is small).